 A fantasy roleplaying game system originally developed by David “Zeb” Cook for the Conan Role-Playing game published by TSR in 1985.
 Several important rules and concepts appear for the first time in this system, including:

-• Talent pools: characters were built around skills, from which characters derived a talent pool which represented the base skill level for any skill in the pool.
+- Talent pools: characters were built around skills, from which characters derived a talent pool score which represented the base skill level for any skill in the pool.
 For example, knowledge skills such as Arcane Languages, Lore, and Survival were grouped into the Knowledge talent pool.
-To derive the Knowledge talent pool level, divide the sum of all the points a character possessed in all of the skills in the talent pool by 10.
-Use the talent pool number for any skill in the talent pool when the character does not have any levels in that specific skill.
-For example, a character with 20 in Arcane Languages and no other knowledge skills would have a Knowledge talent pool of 2 which was their score for any knowledge skill they did not possess, so the character’s score was 2 for Lore or Survival.
+To derive the Knowledge talent pool score, a player divided the sum of all the points a character possessed in all of the skills in the talent pool by 10.
+A character could use the talent pool for any skill level in the talent pool when the character does not have any levels in that specific skill.
+For example, a character with 20 in Arcane Languages and no other knowledge skills would have a Knowledge talent pool score of 2 which was their level for any knowledge skill they did not possess, so the character’s level was 2 for Lore or Survival.

-• Prerequisite skills: Certain abilities and skills required prerequisite skills, creating de-facto skill trees.
-They were not very complicated in this system but made some skills we generally ignore in most games necessary and creative players could find uses for them.
+- Prerequisite skills: Certain abilities and skills required prerequisite skills, creating de-facto skill trees.
+They were simple in this system but made some skills players might ignore in most games necessary and creative players could find uses for them.

-• Penalties for learning magic: magic had a corrupting influence on its users in 2 ways.
-The first was an obsession skill that needed to be rolled when learning new magic or using certain magic items — a failure when rolling obsession meant the magician becomes obsessed with the magical type and pursues furthering their power in it to all other priorities.
-Obsession increased the more magic a character learned, so magicians of great power were also eventually obsessed with obtaining more magic.
-The second were magic weaknesses certain magical schools randomly generated such as disfigurement, a nocturnal sleeping cycle, madness, animal antipathy, and so on, which meant magicians accumulated creepiness as they accumulated power.
+- Penalties for learning magic: magic had a corrupting influence on its users in 2 ways.
+The first was an obsession skill that a player rolled when their character learning new magic or using certain magic items — a failed obsession roll meant the magician became obsessed with the magical type and pursued furthering their power with it over all other priorities.
+Obsession increased the more magic a character learned, so magicians of great power were inevitably obsessed with obtaining more magic.
+Secondly, growing in magical skill randomly generated flaws such as disfigurement, a nocturnal sleeping cycle, madness, animal antipathy, and so on, which meant magicians accumulated strangeness as they accumulated power.

-1. a bonus on NPC reaction rolls if the character’s fame was greater than an NPC’s fame
+- a bonus to NPC reaction rolls if the character’s fame was greater than an NPC’s fame

 More information can be found at: